-The team at Ferret Tools spoke to a few Home Inspectors to get their take on what you should have available in the van for every inspection.
+The team at Ferret Tools spoke to a few home inspectors to get their take on what you should have available in the van for every inspection.

 A home inspection is a crucial process for prospective buyers and sellers to assess a property’s condition.
 To effectively access hard-to-reach, cramped, or poorly lit spaces, home inspectors rely on a set of essential tools.
 These tools not only make the job easier and safer but also ensure inspections are conducted efficiently and accurately.

-While there are hundreds of tools to choose from, every inspector has their favorites, and the tools they bring may vary.
+While there are hundreds of tools to choose from, every inspector has their favourites, and the tools they bring may vary.
 In this article, we will explore some of the vital tools of the trade, including specialty tools, and hear from inspectors about their preferences.

 We’d also love to hear feedback on what at are your essential tools for Home Inspecting.
 Leave a comment below with your top tools?

 “The most used tool in my inspection business is my DJI Mavic mini drone which I use for all commercial and residential inspections.
 The drone is easy to fly take good photos and is very reliable.
 The next most used inspection tool is my infrared camera it allows me to see thermal differentials during my inspections.
 Indicating leaks, areas of poor insulation, drafts etc.”